gcanti/fp-ts/docs/modules/Array.ts.md

 ## separate

-Separate an array of `Either`s into `Left`s and `Right`s, creating two new arrays: one containing all the left values and one containing allthe right values.
+Separate an array of `Either`s into `Left`s and `Right`s, creating two new arrays: one containing all the left values and one containing all the right values.

 **Signature**